adrianhopebailie/ilp-protocol-pxp/README.md

 establishment through an HTTP handshake and the efficient message framing of WebSockets.
 Where-as a host-to-host connection may use a QUIC connection with session establishment leveraging the TLS handshake.

-The protocol is very simple as it leverages some of the existing fields in an ILP packet for protocol semantics.

-Frames either carry a correlation identifier as the first 4 octets OR leverage request/response matching features of the underlying transport.

-Each frame carries an ILP packet and transport layer meta-data.

 ## Versions